-This collection of Pantry Staple Recipes features treats, dinners, pastas, and sides that are all made from basic ingredients that you probably already have on hand!
-These recipes are ideal for when the budget is tight, or in cases of emergency.
+This collection of Pantry Staple Recipes features treats, dinners, pastas, and sides that are all made from basic pantry ingredients—ideal for when the budget is tight, or in cases of emergency.

 Pantry staple recipes really come in handy during weeks where the budget is tight, or in cases of emergency where you can’t get to a grocery store (or there isn’t much at the store).